Wake Forest University is committed to giving back to the community by means of several Volunteer Programs available below:

 The United Way doesn’t just collect funds and then distribute the results.
 It assesses the needs of our community, both immediate and long-term, to determine how to best invest your contribution.
 That’s where your contribution to the United Way of Forsyth County makes a difference.
 The University received the Spirit of North Carolina Award for Campaign Excellence, given annually by the United Way of North Carolina.
 To give, advocate or volunteer, please click here or contact Dustie Lanier at 336-721-9319.

 The Arts Council of Winston-Salem Forsyth County

-Wake Forest staff and faculty have contributed nearly $28,000 in the 2012 annual campaign.
+Wake Forest staff and faculty have the opportunity each spring to contributed to The Arts Council of Winston-Salem Forsyth County annual campaign.
 In addition to providing annual operating support for artists and arts organizations, the Arts Council supports such projects as the “City of Arts and Innovation” branding campaign, as well as the ongoing operation of the Milton Rhodes Center for the Arts.
 To donate or volunteer, visit the Arts Council website and see the six reasons to get involved.

 Habitat for Humanity

 Wake Forest University and Wake Forest Baptist Health have teamed up to sponsor a Habitat for Humanity build in Winston-Salem!
 To volunteer with a group or as an individual, visit the Professional Development Center to sign up.